Robustness of intra-atomic frequency comb based quantum memory against fluctuating environment: Results

-In Fig.~\ref{rs2} we plot the forward efficiencies as a function of randomness $\gamma_r$ for different values of finesse $\mathcal{F}$.
-Here $\gamma_r$ is taken as a multiple of the tooth width $\gamma$. we observe that the efficiency drops with increasing randomness.
-However, increasing the finesse results in higher efficiency.
-In these plots, we have kept the finesse such that the neighboring teeth do not merge due to random fluctuations.
-One of the most striking conclusion we can draw from these plots is that the I-AFC is very robust against large fluctuations in the comb spacing.
+where $2a\propto \sigma_\zeta$ is the FWHM of the probability distribution.
+Eq.~\eqref{aps} shows that a general randomness in the comb spacing increases the broadening similar to the Doppler broadening.
+In Fig.~\ref{rs} we plot the forward efficiencies as a function of width $a$ for different values of finesse $\mathcal{F}$.
+Here $\Gamma_T ~(\sim 5 \times 10^7) \gg\gamma ~(\sim 5 \times 10^6)$ thus making the Doppler broadening dominant over natural broadening and we take the randomness $a$ as a multiple of the Doppler width $\Gamma_T$.
+We observe that the efficiency drops with increasing randomness.
+However, increasing the finesse results in higher efficiency; hence, the effect of the fluctuating comb spacing can be mitigated by applying stronger magnetic field.